deryckoe/logdash-activity-log/README.txt

 * __Plugins:__ such as downloads, installations, upgrades, activations, theme switch and deletions.
 * __Files:__ such as uploads or every files, including plugins and themes and updates in WordPress theme or plugin editors.
 * __Attachments:__ Uploads and updates for every attachment.
 * __Posts, Pages and Custom Posts:__ such as title, content (with quick link to rollback revisions), status, taxonomies and many more.
-* __Meta fields:__ such as every meta data associated to every post type and users.
 * __Settings:__ such as the Blog Title, Date format and every setting in WordPress.
 * __Categories, Tags and Custom Taxonomies:__ such as creating, removing, updating and adding values to posts, pages and custom posts.
 * __Users profile changes:__ such as name, email, role changes (including support for multiple roles) and every profile related data.